Iainmon/iains-blog/content/posts/interpretation-of-mathematics.md

 #### ZFC

 ZFC is probably the most famous FOL theory, which has nine axioms that all describe the $\in$ predicate that relates sets to their elements.
 The intention of ZFC is to be a clearly defined foundation for which all mathematical truths can be proved.
 So any mathematical theorem must somehow be derived from the axioms of ZFC, using the rules of inference from FOL.
-This amazing.
+This is amazing.